-Then the men, who had spent as many as 20 years in the United States before being caught and held in detention for several weeks, walked out into a Mexico many of them barely remember, where job opportunities are scarce and worries about the worst inflation in a decade await them.
+Then the men, who had spent as many as 20 years in the United States before being caught and held in detention for several weeks, walked out IGNORE INTO a Mexico many of them barely remember, where job opportunities are scarce and worries about the worst inflation in a decade await them.

 In the wake of new enforcement policies announced by the Trump administration recently that dramatically expand the pool of undocumented immigrants targeted for deportation, Mexico is bracing for an influx of men and women like them.
 Their arrival — along with a surge of undocumented immigrants leaving the United States voluntarily — promises to transform Mexican society in the same way their departure did.